django-cms/django-cms/docs/contributing/code.rst

 Here's what the contribution process looks like in brief:

-#. django CMS is hosted on `GitHub`_, at https://github.com/divio/django-cms
 #.
-The best method to contribute back is to create an account there, then fork
-   the project.
-You can use this fork as if it was your own project, and should push your changes to it.
+Fork our `GitHub`_ repository, https://github.com/divio/django-cms
 #.
+Work locally and push your changes to your repository.
-When you feel your code is good enough for inclusion, "send us a `pull
+#.
+When you feel your code is good enough for inclusion, send us a pull request.
-   request`_", by using the nice GitHub web interface.

 See the :ref:`contributing_patch` how-to document for a walk-through of this process.